B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/DownloadAssembliesOutputExplanation.rst

         The folder where the output files are stored.

     **assemblies_ncbi.zip**
-        Zip file containing all the assemblies and extra information that the user wants downloaded from NCBI.
+        Zip file containing all the assemblies and extra information that the user wants to be downloaded from NCBI.

     **ena661k_assemblies**
         Folder containing the assemblies downloaded from ENA661K.